justinbarias/justinbarias.github.io/_posts/2016-11-17-oms-collector-api.markdown

 comments: true
 ---

 Gahh!!
-5 months since my last blog post - found time during a the downtime of a so-called "Azure ExpressRoute - master class training".
+5 months since my last blog post - found time during  the downtime of a so-called "Azure ExpressRoute - master class training".
 Anyway, this post was inspired but some work I did with a customer that just went live a week ago - who used Azure SQL (single instance) - on a *P15* SKU.
 Yup, you read that right, the biggest SQL Tier in Azure SQL.